Lab handling • storage • calculator

 Reconstitution simply means adding a sterile diluent, most commonly bacteriostatic water, to a lyophilized peptide powder so it can be measured in liquid form.

-Most mixing mistakes come from one of three things: too much force, bad math, or poor storage afterward.
-The goal is not just to get liquid into the vial — it is to keep concentration predictable and handling clean.
+Most mistakes come from one of three things: too much force, bad math, or poor storage afterward.
+The goal is not just to get liquid into the vial.
+The goal is to keep concentration predictable and handling clean.

 Simple rule: powder form is generally more stable than liquid form.
-Once a peptide is reconstituted, storage and handling matter a lot more.
+Once a peptide is reconstituted, storage and handling matter much more.

 Peptide vial and lab tools